 2025 Theme

-Titled 'Courtyard', the theme explores the spatial typology as a communal urban infrastructure across local and global architectural, urban planning and public practices.
+Titled 'Courtyard', the theme explored the spatial typology as a communal urban infrastructure across local and global architectural, urban planning and public practices.
 Designers were invited to reinterpret the courtyard’s historic role as an inclusive gathering space - balancing public and private, intimacy and openness - while blurring the line between communal architecture and public furniture to encourage movement, interaction and a seamless relationship between enclosure and the outdoors.

 2025 Winner

-This year’s winning proposal, When Does a Threshold Become a Courtyard?, is by UAE-based design and research studio Some Kind of Practice, founded by Omar Darwish and Abdulla Abbas.
+This year’s winning proposal, When Does a Threshold Become a Courtyard?, was by UAE-based design and research studio Some Kind of Practice, founded by Omar Darwish and Abdulla Abbas.
 Operating at the intersection of architecture, spatial design, curation and public programming, their practice is guided by a commitment to uncovering overlooked narratives, undocumented practices and regionally grounded ways of making and living.

-Their proposal is informed by the housh (الحوش), the Emirati courtyard, emerging through shifting walls, open thresholds and the transitional presence of the liwan (الليوان).
-Drawing on fieldwork across the Emirates - from coastal settlements to mountain villages - the project treats the courtyard not as a fixed object but as a space that arises from the interplay of climate, craft, airflow and human movement, extending a practice rooted in observing, assembling and working with what is already present.
+Their proposal was informed by the housh (الحوش), the Emirati courtyard, emerging through shifting walls, open thresholds and the transitional presence of the liwan (الليوان).
+Drawing on fieldwork across the Emirates - from coastal settlements to mountain villages - the project treated the courtyard not as a fixed object but as a space that arises from the interplay of climate, craft, airflow and human movement, extending a practice rooted in observing, assembling and working with what is already present.

 2025 Jury